 - Poor tracking

-Another major productivity challenge is poor tracking and project management.
+Another major productivity challenge is poor tracking (like a project time tracking spreadsheet) and project management.
 When managers are constantly seeking updates from employees, it leads to communication overhead and takes away from team member focus and productivity.

 - Communication overhead